viperproject/gobra-book/src/02/fractional-permissions.md

 Requiring only read permission, a caller retaining a positive permission amount can guarantee across the call that the value remained unchanged.

 Permission amounts to the same location can be split up, for example `acc(x, 3/4)` is equivalent to `acc(x, 1/4) && acc(x, 1/4) && acc(x, 1/4)`.
-Moreover, this is useful for concurrency since it allows us to split read permissions to multiple threads and guarantee that there can only be one thread alive with exclusive write permission to a location [^1].

 In the remainder of this section, we study how to use fractional permissions with examples.